Updated: Jun 14

 The French like to drink dark roasted espresso.
 Which is milder and less bitter and acidic and lacks a proper crema.

 But others think that milder roasts are better suited for espresso.

-The only way to make up your own opinion is to try different blends, different roasts, and find the best coffee beans for espresso combination that you like.
+The only way to make up your own opinion is to try different blends, and different roasts, and find the best coffee beans for the espresso combination that you like.

 But the confusion doesn’t end there.

-Making an espresso is considered an art by many coffee aficionados.
+Making espresso is considered an art by many coffee aficionados.